epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

  ## **Analysis Pipeline**
- 1. Analysis of quotes per year getting averages for length, sentiment and positivity (Nationality=US, Year_by_year=1)
+ 1. Analysis of quotes per year getting averages for length, sentiment and positivity (Nationality=US, Year_by_year=1, Content_creator=1)

      a) All websites together: has the overall quoting style changed between 2015 and 2020?
          --> Do a graph over time, plotting average of all 3 parameters (separately or on same graph if it's doable to add multiple y axis label

      b) Grouping for political orientation of the news site: Is there a difference in the quoting style of left&right-leaning websites and has that difference evolved between 2015 and 2020?
          --> 1 graph per parameter, do the graphs over time showing the averages for the 2 categories (left/right) in different colors (overlapping barplot, similar to homeworks)
-         --> Look at what looks better, merging (left=left+center-left) or using only the extremes (left=left)
+         --> Look at what looks better, merging (left=left+center-left) or using only the extremes (left=left).
+Also if we should keep the average from a) for comparison.

-     c) Compare political orientation of speakers (%democrat,republican, neutral) in websites of different political orientation and it's evolution over time: Do left websites quote left speakers more, and vise versa (correlation) ?
+     c) Compare political orientation of speakers (%democrat,republican, neutral) in websites of different political orientation and its evolution over time: Do left websites quote left speakers more, and vice versa (correlation) ?
 Are left or right leaning websites more prone to equally quoting speakers from all political orientation?
          --> Maybe first do political orientation of speakers independent of website orientation (just to see if overall more democrat or republican are quoted)
          --> Graphs over time of % of speakers's political leaning (1 graph per website political orientation): Lines of different color for democrat speakers, republican and neutral in each graph (might remove neutral is we want, and readjust % so that republican + democrat = 100%)